Does your home insurance policy cover your personal property?

 If your goal is to have enough insurance so you would be able to replace your personal belongings without spending additional dollars, you might want to consider finding a home insurance personal property plan that offers replacement cost rather than actual cash value for your belongings.

-Renters insurance can also help protect personal property
+Renters insurance could also help protect personal property

 If you rent, you should consider a special type of personal property insurance.
 It’s usually referred to as renters insurance.
 It protects your personal possessions, similar to homeowners insurance.